Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 4. The first process is executed once, which means there is one task.
 The line starts with a unique hexadecimal value, and ends with the task completion information
 5. The result string from stdout is printed

+## Task directories

 When a Nextflow pipeline is executed, a `work` directory is created.
-Processes are executed in isolated task directories.
+Processes are executed in isolated **task** directories.
 Each task uses a unique directory based on its [hash](https://www.nextflow.io/docs/latest/cache-and-resume.html#task-hash) (e.g., `4e/6ba912`) within the work directory.

 When a task is created, Nextflow stages the task input files, script, and other helper files into the task directory.
 The task writes any output files to this directory during its execution, and Nextflow uses these output files for downstream tasks and/or publishing.

+These directories do not share a writable state, and any required files or information must be passed through channels (this will be important later).

 !!!note